AG-jpg/bamba/Narrative.md

 ## Level 5 NPC:
 Mining tailings are the materials left behind in mining activity.
 These materials are often radioactive, toxic or acidic, polluting the land.

+## Level 6 NPC:
+Commercial fishing forces many penguin species to compete for the fish.
+The practice also leads to accidental capture and drowning in fishing nets.